Monroe County Recreational Waters

 along the river.

 WHEN WE SAMPLE: From one to two weeks before Memorial Day through Labor Day weekend.
-Each Tuesday samples are collected at the four Lake Erie beach locations.
+Each Tuesday samples are collected at the two Lake Erie beach locations.

 WHAT WE TEST FOR AND WHEN RESULTS ARE AVAILABLE: The Michigan Department of Environmental Quality certified laboratory that we use tests for E.coli per 100 milliliters of water.
 The Michigan Public Health Code has issued the following guidelines for total body contact with water containing E.coli.